alloba/book-of-hours-notes/things/Stymphling.md

 ## Description
 Stymphling

-Eva Dewulf taught her father Valentine how to hatch these silvery little villains, but he never learnt to like them.
+[[world-at-large/Eva Dewulf|Eva Dewulf]] taught her father Valentine how to hatch these silvery little villains, but he never learnt to like them.
 ## Locations
 - [[Gullscry Tower - Eales' Room]]